What is a Saint Berdoodle ?

 Appearance & Characteristics

-The Saint Berdoodle will have a mixture of attributes from the Saint Bernard and the Poodle.
-It is not unusual for some St Berdoodles to resemble 1 parent breed than another.
+The Saint Berdoodle will have a mixture of attributes from Saint Bernard and the Poodle.
+It is not unusual for some St Berdoodles to resemble one parent breed than another.

-The breed will inherit the coat of the poodle or the coarse coat of the Saint Bernard.
-In the event the coat is inherited by the Saint Berdoodle, it’s probable that they will inherit the qualities of their poodle.
-If their jacket looks like the Saint Bernard, this is improbable.
+The breed will inherit the coat of the poodle or the coarse skin of Saint Bernard.
+If the Saint Berdoodle inherits the coat, they will probably inherit the qualities of their poodle.
+If their jacket looks like Saint Bernard, this is improbable.

 Like some other crossbreeds, Saint Berdoodle’s physiological traits are predictable as it might inherit fewer or more characteristics from each of its parents’ breeds.